Forward-KL Convergence of Time-Inhomogeneous Langevin Diffusions: Theoretical Analysis

 \subsection{Continuous-Time Diffusion}

 We will now state our results regarding the continuous-time Langevin diffusion.
 Our main result, the convergence in forward-Kullback--Leibler divergence in~\cref{cor:final convergence continuous}, will be based on a particular expression of the time-derivative of the forward-Kullback--Leibler divergence that we give in the following lemma. \begin{lemma} Let $\mu_t$ be the distribution of $X_t$ satisfying \eqref{eq:time-inhomogeneous Langevin diffusion} and $q_t$ its Lebesgue density.
-Then it holds true that
+Then,

 \end{lemma} \begin{proof} See~\cref{proof:lemma_time_deriv_KL}. \end{proof} The expression of the time-derivative of the forward-Kullback--Leibler divergence in~\cref{eq:time derviative KL} can also be found in~\cite{chehab2025provable,vempala2019rapid}.
 To the best of our knowledge, however, the cited works implicitly assume sufficient regularity of the involved functions which are only known to be weak solutions of the Fokker--Planck equation in general.
 In contrast, our proof is based on careful mollification techniques and holds also if the density $q_t$ is only weakly differentiable and satisfies the Fokker--Planck equation in the weak sense.